HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

-But in this new approach, The software update is performed in all the required devices/hosts identified by the ItemUpdater and Activation flag, then the image is removed from disk if D-bus property "AutoDeletion" flag is enabled.
+But in this new approach, The software update is performed in all the required devices/hosts identified by the ItemUpdater and Activation flag, then the image is removed from disk if D-bus property "AutoDelete" flag is enabled.

+"AutoDelete" flag option is added to delete only for required device/hosts as per compatible image types if this "AutoDelete" flag is enabled and user not decided to do furthur updates. if this flag is not enabled, user has to remove the image manually.

+For example : Four hosts are compatible with this image and user wants only two hosts to be updated now and two hosts later.
+In this case, image delete should not be done.
+So AutoDelete flag is used to handle this case.

-New D-bus property "AutoDeletion" can be added under "xyz.openbmc_project.Object.Delete" interface for removing the images from disk once the image update is completed. if "AutoDeletion" is disabled the image will not be removed from the disk.
+New D-bus property "AutoDelete" can be added under "xyz.openbmc_project.Object.Delete" interface for removing the images from disk once the image update is completed. if "AutoDelete" is disabled the image will not be removed from the disk.
 User has to remove the image manually.